-Many of you will think of an air gun as anything that files a projectile from a smooth bore or rifled barrel using the power of air.
+Many of you will think of an air gun as anything that fires a projectile from a smooth-bore or rifled barrel using the power of air.

-An upgrade on the standard spring airgun is to the gas ram system which is very similar in its principles to a spring air rifle, except the spring is replaced with a gas strut.
-For those of you who can’t picture a gas strut, its basically a larger version of what holds a car boot open.
-The gas strut doesn’t suffer the same downfalls as a spring does such as spring fatigue meaning that the power stays the same for longer.
-The gas strut also offers better shot to shot consistency as the compression of the gas is more consistent and accurate than that of a spring would be.
-Again prices vary in the Gas Ram range from the Webley VMX D-Ram .22 – Black Synthetic, right up to the Weihrauch HW90K .177.
+An upgrade on the standard spring airgun is the gas ram system, which is very similar in its principles to a spring air rifle, except the spring is replaced with a gas strut.
+For those of you who can’t picture a gas strut, it’s basically a larger version of what holds a car boot open.
+The gas strut doesn’t suffer the same downfalls as a spring does, such as spring fatigue, meaning that the power stays the same for longer.
+The gas strut also offers better shot-to-shot consistency, as the compression of the gas is more consistent and accurate than that of a spring would be.
+Again, prices vary in the gas ram range, from the e Webley VMX D-Ram .22 – Black Synthetic, right up to the Weihrauch HW90K .177.

-To conclude an airgun is not just a gun which uses air to fire pellets, but it much more than that today, with some top end rifles even utilizing electronic actions to fire the pellets!
-There are still many new advances to come but I hope this blog post has helped explain some of the different types.
+An airgun is not just a gun that uses air to fire pellets.
+It’s much more than that today, with some top-end rifles even utilizing electronic actions to fire the pellets!
+There are still many new advances to come, but I hope this blog post has helped explain some of the different types.